 See also Cutting the Electronic Leash.
 Also see Anonymous Public Phone Call, the older Sister Trope for when a character makes an anonymous call from a public phone, such as a phone booth.
 No relation to the discontinued Samsung Galaxy Note 7, which had a propensity to overheat, leading to a worldwide recall.

-- In The Bourne Ultimatum, we see Jason Bourne buy a prepaid cell phone, which he then smuggles into the pocket of a journalist with whom he wants to communicate.
+- The Bourne Ultimatum: Jason Bourne buys a prepaid cell phone, which he then smuggles into the pocket of a journalist with whom he wants to communicate.
 While the agents observing Bourne and the journalist are perfectly prepared beforehand to surveil the journalist's own phone, this new phone comes completely out of the blue from their perspective, and thus it takes them a while until they are able to track it down and to eavesdrop.

 - In the sixth book of Michael Vey, the former EGG Welch purchases and uses no less than six burner phones in order to avoid being tracked and caught by the Elgen.

 - These Words Are True and Faithful: When Ernie decides to have an affair, he buys a burner phone to communicate with his new bit on the side and thereby hide his indiscretion, which eventually comes to light in another way.